agubran/GitOps-Assessment/README.md

 hi...

-this is an assessment that consist of four stages, complete each stage as you see fit, then submit it to a github repo.
+this is an assessment that consist of six stages, complete each stage as you see fit, then submit it to a github repo.

 ## _Prerequisites_